 The California Secretary of State offers a downloadable California LLC Operating Agreement Form that you can use to prepare your California LLC operating agreement.

-What Is the Cheapest Way to Get an LLC?
+What Is the Cheapest Way to Get a California LLC?

-The cheapest way to get an LLC is through LegalZoom.
+The best way to get a California LLC is through LegalZoom.
 Legal Zoom charges $119 to register your business with the state and includes a free registered agent service for one year, which costs $69 extra if you try to do it separately.

 Be sure not to miss out on any special offers as they usually run promotions during certain times of the year.